Last Updated on September 17, 2021

 If you don’t keep expanding and growing in almost any business, you are already dead.
 It is inevitable that some parts of your business empire will decline because some of your products are no longer in demand.
 For example, house prices and rentals go down in a particular town because of a general economic decline.
 On the other hand, some changes in the laws – like rent controls can make your operations unprofitable or even illegal.

-In my heir-tracing days, I looked for new lists and new pools of unclaimed funds all over the world.
+In my heir-tracing days, I looked for new lists and new pools of unclaimed inheritance all over the world.

 On a trip to Brazil, I found that many rich Lebanese had immigrated there, become prosperous, and died in Brazil.
 Most had families, but some passed on leaving funds to unknown Lebanese heirs scattered all over the world.
 I went into joint ventures with other heir tracers to pursue these leads and made some serious money.